MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ### subscriber and publisher ports
-These are default IP ports dictated by those set for the Backplane.
-Normally these are
+These are default IP ports dictated by those set for the backplane.
+Normally the
-not changed, but may be if there are any port conflicts or if you are running in a system
+defaults are accepted.
+However, they may be modified if there are any port conflicts, or if you are running in a system
-that has more than one Backplane running on a computer.
+that has more than one backplane running on a computer.

 ```
     68	        :param subscriber_port: banyan_base back plane subscriber port.